PrestaShop/prestashop-specs/content/1.7/back-office/advanced-parameters/Security/customer-sessions-listing.md

 This dropdown is enabled only if at least one session is selected, otherwise, it's disabled.

 There is 1 option:
-- Delete selection: it deletes the sessions after validating the validation modal.
+- Delete selection: it deletes the sessions after validating the validation's modal.
 The customer can't log back with the session deleted.

 ### Select all checkboxes